Luccas-Wang/MRS/README.md

 ### Introduction
 1. Notebook :
-	- xxx.ipynb: Notebook using the User - user collaborative filtering technique.
-Here are the following steps of the notebook:
+	- Recommender_MF.ipynb: recorded how we analyzed the user-item ratings matrix and how we implemented the regularized MF and the biased MF.
+The notebook is organized as follows:

-		1. Load the data, divide the ratings matrix in training and testing set.
+		1. Load data, split the ratings matrix into training and testing set
-		2. Statistics on the dataset
+		2. Statistics analysis
-		3. Presentation of the algorithm used: similarity metrics, how to compute the predictions
+		3. Presentation of the MF methods used
-		4. Find best parameters (similarity matrix and number K of best neighbors to keep for each user) by running the algorithm numerous times with different parameters: train on training ratings and test on testing ratings with RMSE.
+		4. Grid search of the best parameters (This part has been reorganized in gs_reg_MF.py and gs_biased_MF.py)
-		5. Compute the wanted predictions on the whole ratings (no test), using the algorithm with the best found parameters.
+		5. Compute the predictions
 		6. Creation of csv file for the submission.

 2. Python modules :